 ‘Memory Puzzles’: Due to Mark’s stroke, he frequently encounters memory problems.
 His memory isn’t ‘lost’, but the access pathways to his memory have been damaged by his brain injury.
 Over recent years he’s successfully developed a number of strategies for accessing his memory whenever this problem arises.
-It was through this personal knowledge and experience that he developed the memory puzzles for a friend who’d had a devastating brain injury.
+It was through this personal knowledge and experience that he developed ‘memory puzzles’ for a friend who’d had a devastating brain injury.
 During an early hospital visit, Mark and his wife Sara found their friend attempting to complete a large-piece children’s jigsaw puzzle.
-Her husband told them that prior to her brain injury she had enjoyed jigsaw puzzles, but now she was having problems completing even the simplest of puzzles and would often take over an hour to complete them.
+Her husband told them that prior to her brain injury his wife had enjoyed jigsaw puzzles, but now she was having problems with even the simplest of puzzles and would often take over an hour to complete them.

-Taking into consideration his own stroke-related memory problems and his friend’s love of jigsaw puzzles, Mark created a series of puzzles that were designed to prompt alternative ways of accessing memory and problem-solving.
+Taking into consideration his own stroke-related memory problems and his friend’s love of jigsaw puzzles, Mark created a series of puzzles that are designed to prompt alternative pathways for accessing memory and problem-solving.
 Although his friend was not able to calculate using numbers, she had retained the ability to count sequentially.
 Bearing this in mind, the first puzzle contained a number sequence and a series of coloured rows.
-The second version of the puzzle consisted of colour rows only:
+The second version of the puzzle consisted of coloured rows only: